woocommerce/woocommerce/readme.txt

 * Fix - Layered nav widget now shows terms again when using list OR
 * Fix - Prevent multiple attempts at cancelling actions on orders
 * Fix - Fixes in reporting for variations
+* Fix - My Accounts downloads section now shows files names
+* Fix - Improved code to log in via email address
+* Fix - When guest checkout is enabled, manual made admin orders can be paid without logging in
+* Fix - Fix product counts when subcategories are displayed
+* Fix - Fixed Relevanssi conflicts
+* Fix - Fixed issue with Mijireh incorrectly rounding shipping totals
+* Fix - Shipping class selection will be hidden for virtual variations
 * Tweak - Added United Arab Emirates Dirham currency
 * Tweak - Enforce a static base for product permalink structures to prevent 404 issues
 * Tweak - Introducing woocommerce_get_username_from_email filter in login processing method